More about Indian Oil Corporation Limited

 Technicals

-Support and Resistance: The current price of 137.38 for IOC is supported at 137.65 and faces resistance at 137.65.
-These levels indicate that 137.65 could act as a floor, while 137.65 might limit any further price increases.Aroon: The current reading of the AROON is neutral, offering no clear signals for a movement in either direction.
-This suggests that the market may be in a holding pattern, with no dominant trend in place.
+Support and Resistance: The current price of 139.83 for IOC is supported at 137.65 and faces resistance at 142.14.
+These levels indicate that 137.65 could act as a floor, while 142.14 might limit any further price increases.Aroon: The AROON is currently in a neutral position for Indian Oil Corporation Limited, offering no clear guidance on whether the market is likely to move up or down.
+This neutral stance suggests that further observation may be necessary before a trend becomes apparent.

-Parabolic SAR: The PSAR remains bullish, setting a strong support level that could underpin further upward movement.
-This persistent bullish outlook suggests that the market may continue its positive trajectory, with the established support acting as a safety net.
+Parabolic SAR: The PSAR for IOC maintains its bullish outlook, setting a strong support level that could underpin further gains.
+This suggests that the market is likely to continue its upward trajectory, with the established support providing a safety net for ongoing bullish momentum.

 If you have enjoyed reading, spread the word: